RGBz/schema-stumper/README.md

 ## How to play
 Running `npm start` (see above) with the proper DB connection info specified should open a browser pointed at `localhost:3000`.

+### Table List Screen
-The first screen you see will list all of the tables from the database you configured.
-For each table you can either see a completion percentage or a best time.
+The first screen lists all of the tables from the database you configured.

+For each table you'll either see a completion percentage or your best time (scores are stored to the browser's `localStorage`).

-Clicking on a table name will take you to the quiz screen.
+Clicking on a table name will take you to the Table Quiz Screen.

+### Table Quiz Screen
+Here's where you can test your table knowledge!
+The quiz is to see if you know all the column names.

 When you click **START** begin typing in the names of the columns and hit enter to submit them.
 Case matters!
 If the column exists you'll see it appear.

-See if you know the columns for every table!
+If it doesn't exist, you'll see a red X. There are no penalties for wrong guesses, it's just feedback.

+Good Luck and have fun!